dongasr/dtmbr/content/new-method/impact-ripple-canvas.md

   filename: "Impact Ripple Canvas"

 ---
-# "If we don’t plan the world we want, we have to live with the one we get"
+# If we don’t plan the world we want, we have to live with the one we get

 The impact ripple canvas helps us extrapolate the consequences of a design decision outwards so we can visualise a network of secondary and tertiary actions that might spawn from the – usually well thought out – primary consequences.